 bron binary doubles as a stdio Model Context Protocol server when invoked with bron mcp.
-Same pattern as gh mcp / stripe mcp: every public-API endpoint becomes a typed tool the agent calls directly — no shell quoting, no parser brittleness, structured errors.
+Same pattern as gh mcp / stripe mcp: Bron API endpoints become typed tools the agent calls directly — no shell quoting, no parser brittleness, structured errors.
+By default a curated tool subset is registered; --tools all exposes the full surface.

 bron config show) provides the workspace ID, base URL, and JWK key path; BRON_API_KEY, BRON_PROFILE, BRON_WORKSPACE_ID, BRON_BASE_URL env-var overrides apply.